Teletherapy for Substance Abuse Disorders

 Brief overview of evidence: teletherapy effectiveness substance use

-Research and federal reports indicate telehealth can be a viable pathway for SUD care.
+Research and federal reports show telehealth can be a feasible pathway for SUD care.
 During the COVID-19 pandemic, telehealth adoption accelerated.
 Many programs reported comparable engagement and retention for certain services.
 These services included behavioral counseling, follow-ups, and some MAT services.
 Federal agencies and peer-reviewed publications (see SAMHSA, NIDA, CDC) have documented that telehealth is an effective complement to in-person services.
-However, some evidence gaps remain for long-term outcomes.
+Still, some evidence gaps continue for long-term outcomes.
 Some evidence gaps also persist for specific high-risk populations.
 See the “Evidence and Effectiveness” section below for details and sources.

 How Teletherapy Works for Substance Use Treatment